Myers homers, busy Padres blank Rockies 6-0

 Even as San Diego capped a series of roster additions ahead of Monday’s trade deadline, it was mostly holdovers providing the pitching and pop in the Padres’ latest victory.

-Fernando Tatis Jr. hit a two-run triple, Eric Hosmer had an RBI double, and Jurickson Profar delivered an RBI single among his three hits, helping the Padres take three of four in the series.
+Fernando Tatis Jr. hit a two-run triple, Eric Hosmer had an RBI double and Jurickson Profar delivered an RBI single among his three hits, helping the Padres take three of four in the series.
 It was San Diego’s fifth shutout in Denver and first since April 12, 2017.

+“It’s huge,” Tatis said.
+“We can separate a little bit from them.
+They’re really close and it’s a short season so every game matters.
+We’ve just got to keep pushing.
+The job’s not done yet.”

 Daniel Murphy’s seventh-inning double represented the only extra-base hit for the Rockies, who lost a fourth consecutive home series.
 It was the second time this season they were shut out and the first time at home.

 The Padres did offer a glimpse of their remade roster, starting newly acquired first baseman/designated hitter Mitch Moreland and catcher Austin Nola.
-Back-end reliever Trevor Rosenthal was available in the bullpen and came on to pitch the ninth.
+Back-end reliever Trevor Rosenthal came on to pitch the ninth.

 All three were acquired as part of six trades since Saturday involving 27 players, 10 of whom along with a player to be named wound up with the Padres.
 San Diego is making a push over the final four weeks of the pandemic-shortened season to end a playoff drought stretching back to 2006 — and the front office made another big splash Monday.

 The aggressive Padres landed pitcher Mike Clevinger in a multiplayer swap with Cleveland, bolstering their rotation in a rare deadline deal between contenders.
-It was San Diego’s fifth big trade since Saturday, and the cost was a package of young players that included outfielder Josh Naylor, right-hander Cal Quantrill and catcher Austin Hedges.
+The cost was a package of young players that included outfielder Josh Naylor, right-hander Cal Quantrill and catcher Austin Hedges.

+“We welcome everybody with open arms,” Tatis said.
+“We’re all here to help the team.
+That’s the cause — just enjoy the game and play together as one.”

 Richards, who could not get out of the first inning in his last start Thursday against Seattle, returned to pitch on fewer than four days’ rest for just the third time in his career.
-He went the first 3 2/3 innings before giving way to Adrian Morejon (1-0), who allowed four hits in three innings and had a pair of strikeouts in picking up his first major league win.
+He went the first 3 2/3 innings before giving way to Adrian Morejon (1-0), who allowed four hits in three innings for his first major league win.

 Pierce Johnson, Drew Pomeranz and Rosenthal finished up.